 Jellybeans.
 Photo credit: Depositphotos.

-Jellybeans are a rainbow of flavors, but let’s face it, they’re a bit like playing Russian roulette with your taste buds—some are delightful, while others leave you regretting your life choices.
+Jellybeans are a rainbow of flavors, but they’re a bit like playing Russian roulette with your taste buds—some are delightful, while others leave you regretting your life choices.
 They’re more Easter’s alley, and on Valentine’s, they feel a tad out of place.
-Plus, finding the ones you actually like is a reminder of why online dating can be so hit or miss.

 Cupid Corn